 3. Ship packages to a secure pick-up destination

-If all else fails, you can always have your packages shipped to your workplace after checking with your employer, of course.
-Most deliveries go out during office hours, so you can ease your paranoia by having packages shipped directly to your office.
+Many companies realize that the increase in package theft has become a very real issue.
+Those affected are grocery stores, pharmacies, convenience stores, delivery companies, and Canada Post (FlexDelivery).
+These retailers now provide the option to pick up your package directly.
+Some online retailers provide an alternate pickup location option at checkout.
+If you’re unsure of what your nearest option is, simply call the location nearest to you and check availability.
+If all else fails, you can always send your packages to your workplace address after checking with your employer, of course.
+Most deliveries go out during office hours, so you can ease your paranoia by shipping your packages directly to your office.
 That way, you know that you’ll be available to sign for it and that the parcel will end up directly in your hands.

-5. Watch for any unordinary or suspicious behavior
+6. Watch for any unordinary or suspicious behaviour

 Although many people have been working remotely from home, not everyone has that option.
 While you may not be able to monitor your house 24/7, it is helpful to be aware of your surroundings before leaving for work in the morning.
 Take a look around on your street.
-Are there any unfamiliar faces or suspicious vehicles lurking around?
-If you see someone parked in their car observing the street or watching your every move, it would be best to contact your local police.
+If you see someone sitting in their car observing the street or watching your every move, it’s best to contact your local police.
 Many porch pirates will target areas that they’re familiar with or neighbourhoods that are known to have reoccurring deliveries.

-If you have a trusted neighbour or friend that you know is home during the day, the OPP (Ontario Provincial Police) suggests that you ask them to help you out.
-Either have the package delivered directly to their doorstep or ask them to swing by and hold on to the item once you’ve been notified of the delivery.
+If you have a neighbour or friend that you know is home during the day, the OPP (Ontario Provincial Police) suggests that you ask them to help you out.
+Either have the package sent directly to their doorstep or ask them to swing by and hold onto the item once you know delivery is complete.

-Since COVID-19 began, most retailers implemented the option of contactless curbside pickups, such as Hudson’s Bay, Best Buy, and other well-known locations.
-Simply place your order as you normally would and pick it up directly from the store once it’s ready.
+Hudson’s Bay and Best Buy, among other well-known locations, allow you to buy online and pick up your packages from the location nearest to you.
+You simply place your order as you normally would and pick it up directly from the store once it’s ready.

 Package theft is the last thing you want to deal with during the holiday season.
-We at isure believe that in following these necessary safety measures, you can reduce or eliminate the risk of package theft completely.
-We hope that these tips provide you with that much-needed peace of mind and help to keep you and your expected deliveries safe and secure.
+We at isure believe that by following these necessary safety measures, you can reduce or eliminate the risk of package theft completely.
+We hope that these tips provide you with that necessary peace of mind and help to keep you and your deliveries safe and secure.

-Now that you’ve ensured the safe recovery of your online purchases, be sure to protect the things you value most with proper insurance coverage.
-Whether you require home, condo, or tenants insurance, isure offers the widest range of coverage options in the market.
+Be sure to protect the things you value most with proper insurance coverage.
+Whether you require home, condo, or tenant insurance, isure offers the widest range of coverage options in the market.
 Speak to an isure broker today for the best coverage, value, and advice.

-Wishing you a Happy Holidays and theft-free online shopping experience!
+Wishing you a Happy Holidays and a theft-free online shopping experience!